johe123qwe/github-trending/README.md

 ## All language

+* 【2024-07-12】[apify / crawlee-python](https://github.com/apify/crawlee-python) - Crawlee—A web scraping and browser automation library for Python to build reliable crawlers.
+Extract data for AI, LLMs, RAG, or GPTs.
+Download HTML, PDF, JPG, PNG, and other files from websites.
+Works with BeautifulSoup, Playwright, and raw HTTP.
+Both headful and headless mode.
+With proxy rotation.
 * 【2024-07-11】[swiftlang / swift](https://github.com/swiftlang/swift) - The Swift Programming Language
 * 【2024-07-11】[ueberdosis / tiptap](https://github.com/ueberdosis/tiptap) - The headless rich text editor framework for web artisans.
 * 【2024-07-06】[aome510 / spotify-player](https://github.com/aome510/spotify-player) - A Spotify player in the terminal with full feature parity